AlxPapa/AlxPapa/README.md

-- 👋 Hey, I’m Alexandros (Alex for short 😃)
+> 👋 Hey, I’m Alexandros (Alex for short 😃)<br>
-- 👀 I’m interested in automation and quality assurance mostly (but not restricted to that)
+> 👀 I’m interested in automation and quality assurance mostly (but not restricted to that)<br>
-- 📚 I’m currently learning a bit of python and trying to work on test suites including python & selenium stack ,<br>
+> 📚 I’m currently learning a bit of python and trying to work on test suites including python & selenium stack ,<br>
      also and moving closer towards to CI/CD testing pipelines creation /integration.<br><p>
      This is my workspace for small projects for myself ,so i will keep expanding and include more projects on this repo in the early future</p>
 - 📫 Ways to reach me  : <br>